bradyjoslin/til/content/svelte/histogram.md

 - `scaleTime` scales JavaScript date objects
 - `linearScale` scales a numeric set of data linearly

-D3's [continous scaling functions](https://github.com/d3/d3-scale#continuous-scales) take in an extent (min/max) as the `domain` and desired dimension constraint output as the `range`.
+D3's [continuous scaling functions](https://github.com/d3/d3-scale#continuous-scales) take in an extent (min/max) as the `domain` and desired dimension constraint output as the `range`.
 Typically the `domain` constraints include accommodation for the desired margins for the graph.
 A scaling function is defined for each axis, and used to transform the relevant data points to their scaled values.
 In this case scaling occurs within an `each` loop iterating through the data to determine each bar's position on the x axis and height on the y axis.

 Typically axis labels and ticks are indicated for every n'th value from the data set, therefore a new array per axis can be created comprising a subset of the data for every n'th value from the charted data.
 In this example, the x axis has a bar per day, while the ticks are indicated per month, and the y axis ticks are per every 5 degress instead of per each degree.